meliiwamd/Game-Jam/README.md

 # Game-Jam
 Go Chicken Go!

-Featues:
+Features:
-- A certain number of chickens which can run.
+- A certain number of chickens that can run.
 - Random cars passing the streets.
 - A river in between carrying tree trunks.
 - Random plumages for chicken's acceleration.